-We are proud that AZZ also has developed a culture of environmental and social responsibility and doing the right thing.
-These efforts have recently been recognized by Newsweek who included the Company in their "America's Most Responsible Companies" list for two consecutive years, and recognized by Forbes as one of "America's Most Successful Small Companies".
+We are proud that AZZ has developed a culture of environmental and social responsibility, because it's the right thing to do.
+These efforts have been recognized by Newsweek who included our Company in their "America's Most Responsible Companies" list for the third consecutive year and we were also recognized by Forbes as one of "America's Most Successful Small Companies".

-We have a diverse Board, which facilitates better decision-making and contributes to the success of our Company.
-The Board also continues to oversee the Company's progress towards its environmental and social goals.
-This commitment to good governance practices is an important driver of long-term value creation for shareholders.
-The information in this Proxy Statement and the Company's other disclosures provide a glimpse into how this culture has helped the Company thrive and execute its strategy with a sense of pride and passion.
+Our Board brings a range of perspectives and experience that supports effective decision-making by the management team, and contributes to the Company's continued success.
+The Board also maintains active oversight of the Company's progress on key sustainability initiatives.
+The Boards commitment to sound governance is also a critical foundation principle for long-term value creation for our shareholders.
+The information in this Proxy Statement, along with the Company's other disclosures, reflects how our culture supports execution of our strategy with focus, pride, and purpose.